saragholizadeh/cart-calculation/README.md

 Here's an overview of what each test checks:

-1. Cart without bulk discount: Verifies that when the total is less than €50, no bulk discount is applied.
+1. **Cart without bulk discount**: Verifies that when the total is less than €50, no bulk discount is applied.

-2. Cart with bulk discount: Verifies that when the total is over €50, the bulk discount is applied correctly.
+2. **Cart with bulk discount**: Verifies that when the total is over €50, the bulk discount is applied correctly.

-3. Multiple items with mixed categories: Verifies that multiple items with different categories are handled correctly with their respective discounts.
+3. **Multiple items with mixed categories**: Verifies that multiple items with different categories are handled correctly with their respective discounts.

-4. Floating-point precision: Verifies that floating-point precision issues (like 0.1 + 0.2) are correctly handled with BigNumber.js.
+4. **Floating-point precision**: Verifies that floating-point precision issues (like 0.1 + 0.2) are correctly handled with BigNumber.js.

 <br>